AstroLabs-AI/AstroModTemplate/guides/STORAGE_SYSTEM.md

 ### Troubleshooting

+**"Storage network not formed!"
+Error:**
+This is the most common issue!
+The network requires:
+1. **Power connected and charged** - Connect Energy Conduit from generator
+2. **At least one Storage Drive inserted** - No drives = no network
+3. Wait a second after inserting drive for network to form

 **Network Not Working:**
-- Check power supply
+- Check power supply (must have energy stored, not just connected)
-- Ensure all components are connected
-- Verify Storage Core has at least one drive
+- Ensure Storage Core has at least one drive installed
+- Verify all components are connected
+- The Storage Core checks formation every second (20 ticks)

 **Can't Store Items:**
 - Check if drives are full (type limit reached)